 The purpose of CPARS is to ensure that contractor performance data is appropriately assessed and that feedback regarding performance is conveyed to companies with whom the government has contracted.
 The CPAR can be considered a “report card” on how well a contractor performs or has performed on an individual contract.
 Once a contract is awarded, the Contracting Officer’s Representative (COR) obtains a CPARS user ID from the Program Contracting Officer (PCO).

 Contractor Performance Assessment Reporting System (CPARS) Key References

 The main CPARS website and guide and listed below.
 The website can only be assessed by government personnel, but the guide is a good source of information.

 Website: DoD Contractor Performance Assessment Reporting System (CPARS) (Gov Only)

-Every 12 months throughout the life of a contract the Assessing Official (Program Directorate/Department Head/Program Manager/Technical Code) will prepare a CPARS evaluation on contracts meeting the business sector thresholds in accordance with the applicable completion instructions as listed in the DoD CPARS Guide.
+Every 12 months throughout the life of a contract, the Assessing Official (Program Directorate/Department Head/Program Manager/Technical Code) will prepare a CPARS evaluation on contracts meeting the business sector thresholds per the applicable completion instructions listed in the DoD CPARS Guide.
 The Assessing Official is encouraged to seek input from the multi-functional acquisition team when assessing the contractor’s performance.
 At a minimum, PCO input should be obtained.
 Support contractors should not prepare inputs to CPARS (not even as project team members) and should not have access to CPARS.
 (FAR 7.5)